Are You Financially Unprepared?

 - It saves you the headache during tax season when deducting your business expenses.

-- It gives your business more credibility and more legitimacy.
+- Your business will have more credibility and more legitimacy.

 - It removes your personal liability from something negative happening to your business down the road.